gehelem/als/docs/index.rst

    :alt: ALS main window
    :width: 100%

-**ALS is not intrusive** : Leave your setup as it is and tell ALS to monitor the folder where your frames are saved.
+**ALS is not intrusive** : Keep your setup as it is and tell ALS to monitor the folder where your frames are saved.

 Each time a new frame is captured and written to file, ALS aligns and stacks it with the previous ones.